empa-scientific-it/openbis/docs/user-documentation/legacy-advance-features/openbis-kinme-nodes.md

     exception with stack trace will be created and thrown in KNIME.
 It will appear in KNIME log.
 For each row either the first cell isn't empty or the five other cells are not empty.
-In the first case the value of the first column is of the form &lt;exception class&gt;:&lt;exception message&gt;.
+In the first case the value of the first column is of the form <exception class>:<exception message>.
 If the first column is empty the row represents a stack trace entry where the other columns are interpreted as class name, method name, file name, and line number.